 The rise of “Scan As You Shop” and “Click & Collect” type services in a Covid world have become more useful than we could have imagined.
 It provides reassurance to the shopper that they are in control over the amount of interaction they are comfortable with.
 But for technology to work, it must be accessible.

-The redesigned front-end package, rolling out across stores, consists of a new dedicated Scan As You Shop payment area, coloured in Tesco’s striking red.
+The redesigned front-end package, rolling out across stores, consists of a new dedicated Scan As You Shop payment area, colored in Tesco’s striking red.
 Featuring accessible height, card-only checkouts, allowing all customers to pay for their shopping quickly and effortlessly.

-In fact, everything to do with Scan As You Shop in store has received the red makeover, from the multi-sided bank of hand scanners, to the low-level wall that gently guides shoppers to the exclusive feeling payment area.
+In fact, everything to do with Scan As You Shop in-store has received the red makeover, from the multi-sided bank of hand scanners to the low-level wall that gently guides shoppers to the exclusive feeling payment area.

-Fully refurbished on site, colour coded zones are now in place throughout the front end, to help shoppers to navigate to their preferred method of checkout.
+Fully refurbished on site, colour-coded zones are now in place throughout the front end, to help shoppers to navigate to their preferred method of checkout.

 “Blue Zones” are for the standard manned checkouts, that allow the customer to complete their purchases in the traditional fashion.
 The blue wrap and new branding on the checkouts really make them stand out for customers.
 Complete with overhead signage and social distancing reminders on the floor.